RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 [![Youtube - Microcontroller ESP 32 Project: PI Control (photoresistor + LEDs) and Weather Station using a DHT11](https://img.youtube.com/vi/iLYnsSbcMas/mqdefault.jpg)](https://youtu.be/iLYnsSbcMas)

-This project started from my desire to refresh process control concepts, which are essential to a chemical engineer, in a practical hands-on approach way; and its conception was substantially influenced by the work done by at APmonitor.com and their [Temperature Control Lab](http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl).
+This project started from my desire to refresh process control concepts, which are essential to a chemical engineer, in a practical hands-on approach way; and its conception was substantially influenced by the work done at APmonitor.com and their [Temperature Control Lab](http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl).
 There are nevertheless some differences:
 1. Due to the lack of a suitable heat source to perform a temperature control loop, with the items I had available I decided to do a control system based on a photoresistor and several LEDs.
-2. The code was done using Arduino IDE, not Python.
+2. All programing was done using Arduino IDE, not Python.
 3. An ESP32 was used instead of an Arduino, in order to explore the intrinsic Webserver capabilities of this microcontroller.
 In fact, most of the workload was on the web pages.

 This is how it looks like: